earthnodepekoe/earthnodepekoe.github.io/pages/pages-root-folder/index.md

 ---
-title:  "Header with a Full-Width-Image"
-subheadline:  "Headers With Style"
-teaser: "Feeling Responsive allows you to use all kinds of headers.
-This example shows a header with a <em>full-width-image</em>."
----
 #
 # Use the widgets beneath and the content will be
 # inserted automagically in the webpage.
 To make